swent-epfl/public/bootcamp/deliverables/B3/1-Authentication.md

 To implement the Google Sign-In feature, you will use the [Credential Manager API](https://developers.google.com/identity/android-credential-manager) and [Firebase Authentication](https://firebase.google.com/docs/auth/android/google-signin).
 The required libraries have already been added to your project.
-You can verify that in the `build.gradle` file of your app module.
+You can verify that in the `app/build.gradle.kts` file of your app module.

 You will need to add your SHA fingerprints to Firebase so it can use it to verify that sign-in requests really come from your signed app and not from someone else.